Last updated on 11-Mar-2021

 - Simmer for another 3-5 minutes for spices to infuse the beans, stirring often.
 Adjust seasoning with salt and pepper to taste, if needed.

-- Add cilantro, stir and serve with hot store-bought parathas (I find them in the frozen section of the grocery store) or naan bread (available in the bread aisle).
+- Add the cilantro, stir and serve with hot store-bought parathas (I find them in the frozen section of the grocery store) or naan bread (available in the bread aisle).
 Enjoy!